Probate & Estate ATTORNEY in Columbus

 Spousal Elective Share

 As a spouse of a decedent, you may inherit from your spouse’s probate estate as provided for under your spouse’s Will, or you can decide not to take your inheritance under the Will and elect to take according to Ohio’s Descent and Distribution statute.
 Ohio’s Descent and Distribution statute sets-forth expectancy rights of heirs at law based upon living children, parents, or other close relatives.
+A probate attorney in Columbus can help you decide what to do in these cases.

 With knowledge and foresight, we assist our clients in being involved and informed in their unique decision-making process.
 We offer a wealth of information including videos, detailed blog postings on hot topics, informational articles, and comprehensive seminars to educate our clients.
 If you have any questions, we offer free consultations to discuss your personal needs.